DUNE/computing-HWDB/_episodes/03-Setting-up-Types.md

 teaching: 30
 exercises: 0
 questions:
-- How do we define a Componnet Type and a Test Type with the WEB UI?
+- How do we define a Component Type and a Test Type with the WEB UI?
 - How about through the REST API?
 objectives:
 - Users should be able to setup both Component Types and Test Types so that